Oliver H. Bair Funeral Home

-The Oliver H. Bair Funeral Home is an historic, American building that is located in Philadelphia, Pennsylvania.
+The Oliver H. Bair Funeral Home is an historic building in Philadelphia, Pennsylvania, United States.

 History and architectural features

 The five-story building, which was built in 1907 from the designs of architect John T. Windrim, was listed on the National Register of Historic Places in 1982.
 It was added to the Philadelphia Register of Historic Places on February 8, 1995.

 The building is now occupied by luxury department clothing store Boyds Philadelphia.
-The funeral home company has moved to Upper Darby Township, Pennsylvania.
+The funeral home company has moved to Upper Darby Township, Pennsylvania, United States.